-linear transformation in a global coordinate system.
-The multiple linear system [7], [16], [25], which adopts several independent local transformations, attempts to overcome the shortcomings of LDA, but it fails to learn any global data structure, as shown in Fig. 1b.
-In the LDA mixture model [7], it is assumed that single class objects are distributed normally with an identity covariance matrix structure.
-It just focuses on maximizing the discriminability of the local structures and it does not make any effort to achieve consistency of the local representations for any single object class.
-In the upper image of Fig. 1b, the two data sets C{11} and C{12} corresponding to the different modalities of a class are unfortunately positioned in different directions of the corresponding local components, \mathbf{u}{11} and \mathbf{u}{21} , therefore, having different representations in a global coordinates as illustrated below.
-The view-based method for face recognition proposed by Pentland et al. [25] would experience the same difficulty in these circumstances.
-Following their idea, we could divide images into different pose groups and then train LDA separately for each group.
-However, because these LDA bases do not encode any relationships of the different pose groups, it is not guaranteed that this "view-based LDA" would yield a consistent representation of different pose images of a single identity.
-In many conventional face recognition systems [7], [18], [20], [21], [25] which adopt a linear machine such as the LDA or LDA mixture model, as many gallery samples as possible are required so as to capture all the modes of the class distributions.
+Linear Discriminant Analysis (LDA) [8, 20, 21] is a powerful method for face recognition yielding an effective representation that linearly transforms the original data space into a low dimensional feature space where the data is as well separated as possible under the assumption that the data classes are gaussian with equal co-variance structure.
+However, the method fails to solve non-linear problems as illustrated in Figure 1 (a), because LDA only considers a single linear transformation in a global coordinate system.
+The transformed face classes are still multi-modally distributed.
+The multiple LDA system [7, 16, 25] which adopts several independent local transformations attempts to overcome the shortcomings of LDA but it fails to learn any global data structure as shown in Figure 1 (b).
+In the LDA mixture model [7, 16], it is assumed that single class objects are distributed normally with an identity covariance matrix structure.
+Then it just focuses on maximizing the discriminability of the local structures and it does not make any effort to achieve consistency of the local representations for any single object class.
+In the upper picture of Figure 1 (b), the two data sets $C{11}$ and $C{12}$ corresponding to the different modalities of a class are unfortunately positioned in different directions of the corresponding local components, $u{11}$ and $u{21}$ , therefore having different representations in a global coordinates as illustrated below.
+Different classes are mixed up in the transformed space.
+The view-based method for face recognition proposed by Pentland [25] would experience the same difficulty in these circumstances.
+Following their idea, we could divide images into different pose groups and then train LDA separately for each group, which is similar to using the LDA mixture.
+Because these LDA bases do not encode any relationships of the different pose groups, it is not guaranteed that this 'view-based LDA' would yield a consistent representation of different pose images of a single identity.
+In many conventional face recognition systems [7, 18, 20, 21, 25] which adopt a linear machine such as LDA or LDA mixture model, as many gallery samples as possible are required so as to capture all the modes of the class distributions.
+However, it is often difficult to obtain various mode (or pose) images of one person.